-How then is change or the effects of the introduction of the ATO Compliance Model to be studied?
+How then is change or the effects of the introduction of the Compliance Model to be studied?
 The scope of conceptual frameworks to choose from is vast.
-Possible perspectives include looking at the ways in which the types of organisational structures and procedures in the ATO promote or stifle innovation (Kanter, 1983; Bouwen and Fry, 1991; Harrisson et al., 2001); or examining the salient characteristics of the ATO Compliance Model, to assess its 'adoptability' (Rogers, 1995; Damapour and Gopalakrishnan, 2001).
-Also possible is studying how factors external to the ATO promote innovation within the organisation (Hollingsworth, 2000); the key practices or characteristics of champions (Rogers, 1995; Hooper and Potter, 1999); or different stages in the process of creating and adopting the Compliance Model (King, 1990; Rogers, 1995).
+Possible perspectives include looking at the ways in which the types of organisational structures and procedures in the Tax Office promote or stifle innovation (Bouwen & Fry 1988, Harrisson et al. 2001, Kanter 1983); or examining the salient characteristics of the Compliance Model, to assess its 'adoptability' (Damapour & Gopalakrishnan 2001, Rogers 1995).
+Also possible is studying how factors external to the Tax Office promote innovation within the organisation (Hollingsworth 2000); the key practices or characteristics of champions (Hooper & Potter 1999, Rogers 1995); or different stages in the process of creating and adopting the

+Compliance Model (King 1990, Rogers 1995).
 Thus, the innovation, the organisation, the context, or the personalities involved are all potential subjects of study, either in isolation or as cause-and-effect variables.

-Yet taking a contrasting epistemological approach could potentially be highly beneficial when asking questions about individual understanding and translation of an abstract concept such as the ATO Compliance Model.
+Yet taking a contrasting epistemological approach could potentially be highly beneficial when asking questions about individual's understanding and translation of an abstract concept such as the Compliance Model.
 Welford (1998) has argued that organisational researchers are too quick to adopt the prevailing epistemologies of contemporary management theory, thus limiting the questions that can be asked about organisational change.
-Change processes and outcomes can be studied using the tools of mathematical modelling (Visser, 2000), psychology, and systems (King, 1990), to name but a few.
+Change processes and outcomes can be studied using the tools of mathematical modelling (Visser 2000), psychology, and systems (King 1990), to name but a few.
 Yet, it is important to understand that underpinning the above body of research are implicit assumptions about the functioning and structuring of organisations and individuals.
 For example, organisations are normatively mapped out as structural entities, which are:

-Rational collectivities of social actors engaged in purposive goal-oriented activities within the domain of a clearly defined boundary (Boden, 1994, p.
-15).
+Rational collectivities of social actors engaged in purposive goal-oriented activities within the domain of a clearly defined boundary.
+(Boden 1994:15)

-This positivist approach could tell the following story of ATO Compliance Model champions.
-The ATO Compliance Model appeals to certain ATO staff's values and attitudes.
-These values are either changed or evoked, and are then translated into altered behaviour, as long as personal or institutional barriers do not stand in the way (see Fishbein, 1993; Terry, Gallois and McCamish, 1993).
-Although this is a gross simplification of the positivist story, it is worthwhile asking if there is another story to tell and whether the ATO Compliance Model. being the type of innovation it is, benefits from the adoption of a different epistemological approach.
-This paper takes the position that indeed there is another approach worth taking as the Compliance Model is not a discrete or bounded innovation whose effects can be tracked through indicators such as increased output or product quality alone (although these factors could offer some information on the impact of the Compliance Model on the ATO).
-Instead it is an idea about ways of acting and thinking, whose translation requires turning it into meaningful practices, set within the everyday contexts of the ATO.
+This positivist approach could tell the following story of Compliance Model champions.
+The Compliance Model appeals to certain Tax Office staff's values and attitudes.
+These values are either changed or evoked, and are then translated into altered behaviour, as long as personal or institutional barriers do not stand in the way (for example, see Fishbein 1993, Terry et al. 1993).
+Although this is a gross simplification of the positivist story, it is worthwhile asking if there is another story to tell and whether the Compliance Model, being the type of innovation it is, benefits from the adoption of a different epistemological approach.
+This paper takes the position that indeed there is another approach worth taking as the Compliance Model is not a discrete or bounded innovation whose effects can be tracked through indicators such as increased output or product quality alone (although these factors could offer some information on the impact of the Compliance Model on the Tax Office).
+Instead it is an idea about ways of acting and thinking, whose translation requires turning it into meaningful practices, set within the everyday contexts of the Tax Office.
 In this sense, it is 'below the line' of most organisational change studies.
-This means it requires treating champion's ideas, thoughts and experiences of the ATO Compliance Model as instrumental to its enactment, not merely as incidental or anecdotal to the 'real' changes taking place.
+This means it requires treating champion's ideas, thoughts and experiences of the Compliance Model as instrumental to its enactment, not merely as incidental or anecdotal to the 'real' changes taking place.
 It therefore warrants an approach that places individual social practices as a central part of a conceptual framework.